Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:PMTS}}

 Let the number of times the arm $a_i$ is played is $t_i^-$ times before $t_c$ and $t_i^+$ times after $t_c$.
-The test statistic (i.e., the parameter to be compared to $2\delta$) is simply a random variable $Z_{TS}$ given by:
+The test statistic (i.e., the parameter to be compared to $2\delta$) is simply a random variable $Z_{TS}$ -

-Here $T' = T_{ETC} + (m-1) (T_{TS} + T_{BP}) + T_{TS}$, $T'' = T_{ETC} + m(T_{TS} + T_{BP})$, and $n_j(t)$ is the number to times the arm $a_j$ has been played until time $t$.
+Here $T' = T_{\rm ETC} + (m-1) (T_{\rm TS} + T_{\rm BP}) + T_{\rm TS}$, $T'' = T_{\rm ETC} + m(T_{\rm TS} + T_{\rm BP})$, and $n_j(t)$ is the number to times the arm $a_j$ has been played until time $t$.
 Since all the arms except $a_i$ remain stationary, we have:

 Consequently, for the decision of change detection it is of interest to consider the following random variable instead: